Have you ever heard of serviced apartments?

 Standard grade is your average serviced apartment.
 They are offered by local serviced apartment developers.

-While the facilities, amenities, and services can’t be compared to the luxury grade, they’re still sufficient for living in Bangkok.
+While the facilities, amenities, and services can’t be compared to luxury grade, they’re still sufficient for living in Bangkok.

 Serviced apartments in Bangkok come with either daily or monthly rates.
+The longer you stay, the better the deal you’ll get per night.

-For example, at Nice Resident in Ekamai, the daily rate for a studio is 1,790 baht, but it costs 600 baht a day, or 18,000 baht a month, if you stay over six months.
+For example, at Nice Residence Hotel near Ekamai, the daily rate for a deluxe studio is THB1,790, but it costs THB600 a day or THB18,000 a month if you stay for at least six months.
+However, daily rates tend to include the cost of water and electricity.

-Serviced apartments in Bangkok range from 18,000 baht a month to over 200,000 baht a month.
+Serviced apartments in Bangkok range from THB18,000 a month to over THB200,000 a month.
+The price difference comes from many factors including:

 - the size of the apartment